jubatus/website/source/en/tutorial/graph_python.rst

   1. Connect to Jubatus Server

-   Connect to Jubatus Server (Row 13).
+   Connect to Jubatus Server (Line 13).
    Setting the IP addr., RPC port of Jubatus Server.

   2. Prepare the query

-   Prepare the query for the shortest path calculation (Row 16-17).
+   Prepare the query for the shortest path calculation (Line 16-17).
-   Create the shortest_path_query required by the [get_shortest_path] method (Row 17).
+   Create the shortest_path_query required by the [get_shortest_path] method (Line 17).
    Store the start node's & end node's nodeIDs into the first & second arguments in the 'types.shortest_path_query'.
 The third argument is the number of 'maxhop', the search process will be truncated if it fails to find the route within the specified number of 'maxhop'.
    Also note, the query should be registed by "add_shortest_path_query" beforehand.

   3. Calculate the shortes path

-   By specifying the "shortest_path_query" that created in Step.2, [get_shortest_path] method will find the shortest path (Row 20).
+   By specifying the "shortest_path_query" that created in Step.2, [get_shortest_path] method will find the shortest path (Line 20).

   4. Show the results

-   Show the ID of stations that on the shortes path calculated in Step 3 (Row 23-29).
+   Show the ID of stations that on the shortes path calculated in Step 3 (Line 23-29).

 ------------------------------------
 Run the sample program